ptorru/octoml-cli-tutorials/tutorials/README.md

 ## Kubernetes Deployment

-Now that we have a production-grade container ready for deployment, let's deploy the container to a Kubernetes cluster using Google GKE, Amazon EKS, and Azure AKS.
+Now that we have a production-grade container ready for deployment, let's deploy the container to a Kubernetes cluster using Google GKE, Amazon EKS, or Azure AKS.

 Navigate one level back up to the tutorials repo: